 Competing in the US Youth Soccer National League is not earned by individual accomplishments.
 The league is about great teams — the best in the country at a single point in time.
 But for several players, the hard work to get into the National League, the continued development required to keep up with the competition, and the ability to take advantage of the opportunities presented at the next level can lead to great things.
 These individuals followed that path and have competed at the highest level on the professional and international stage.

 Before joining the U.S. Women’s National Team, Brian competed with Ponte Vedra Storm (FL) in the National League and US Youth Soccer National Championship Series.
 Following her youth career, she starred at the University of Virginia, where she captured back-to-back MAC Hermann Trophies before being selected No. 1 overall by the Houston Dash in the 2015 NWSL Draft.
-The talented midfielder has shown great tactical awareness while making a name for herself at the international level.
 Brian was a key part of the 2015 FIFA Women’s World Cup Champion U.S. Women’s National Team and the youngest member of the squad at just 22 years of age.
+She became a two-time World Cup champion while part of the winning U.S. team in 2019.

 Colaprico was a member of the PDA Tsunami (NJ) side that competed in the inaugural National League season.
 She went on to have a standout career at the University of Virginia, where she finished as the Cavalier’s all-time leader in assists and appearances.
 After being selected with the ninth pick in the 2015 NWSL Draft, Colaprico led the Chicago Red Stars in minutes played during her first season and was selected as the 2015 NWSL Rookie of the Year.
 She was called into the U.S. Women's National Team in December 2015.

 Lavelle played in multiple National League seasons with CUP Crew Jrs.
 94/95 (OH-S), tallying a single goal in each of the 2011-12 and 2012-13 seasons.
-The skillful midfielder played collegiately at Wisconsin, where she earned 2013 Big Ten Freshman of the Year honors, was twice named Big Ten Midfielder of the Year and garnered First-Team All-American recognition.
+The skillful midfielder played collegiately at Wisconsin, where she earned Big Ten Freshman of the Year honors, was twice named Big Ten Midfielder of the Year and garnered First-Team All-American recognition.
 In 2014, she earned tournament MVP while helping the U.S. Under-20 Women’s National Team win the CONCACAF U-20 Women’s Championship.
-The Boston Breakers selected Lavelle with the No. 1 pick in the 2017 NWSL Draft, and she earned her first cap with the U.S. Women’s National Team a couple months later — earning player of the match honors in her debut.
+The Boston Breakers selected Lavelle with the No. 1 pick in the 2017 NWSL Draft, and she earned her first cap with the U.S. Women’s National Team a couple months later.
+In 2019, Lavelle earned Bronze Ball honors while helping the U.S. win its second straight FIFA Women's World Cup.

 Sonnett and NASA 12 Elite II (GA) played three years in the National League — capturing a division title in 2009-10 and finishing second in 2010-11.
 Sonnett continued on to the University of Virginia, where she garnered numerous honors, including 2014 College Cup Most Outstanding Defensive Player, 2015 ACC Defensive Player of the Year and 2015 ESPNW National Player of the Year.
-During her senior season at Virginia, Sonnett earned her first call up and cap for the U.S. Women’s National Team.
-At the 2016 NWSL Draft, Portland Thorns FC selected Sonnett with the No. 1 overall pick.
+During her senior season at Virginia, Sonnett earned her first cap for the U.S. Women’s National Team and has been a regular contributor since that time — winning the 2019 FIFA Women’s World Cup with the U.S. At the 2016 NWSL Draft, Portland Thorns FC selected Sonnett with the No. 1 overall pick, and she has been a regular starter during Portland’s run as one of the most successful teams in the NWSL.

 For two straight years, Rosenberry competed in the National League with Penn Fusion Celtic (PA-E).
 Playing as a midfielder, he scored multiple goals in each season and helped Penn Fusion finish second in 2010-11.
 Rosenberry continued his playing career at Georgetown, where he made 90 appearances and twice earned Second-Team All-Big East Conference honors.
 Selected No. 3 overall by the Philadelphia Union in the 2016 MLS SuperDraft, Rosenberry played every minute of all 34 matches in his first campaign while finishing second in MLS Rookie of the Year voting.
 The defender earned the MLS Individual Fair Play Award in his first season by receiving zero bookings despite being the lone field player in the league to play every minute of the season.